sylhare/Simple-Jekyll-Search/docs/Wiki.md

-# Welcome to the Simple-Jekyll-Search Wiki!
+---
+layout: page
+title: Wiki
+permalink: /wiki/
+---

+For question and troubleshooting Simple Jekyll Search.

 ## If search isn't working due to invalid JSON

 - There is a filter plugin in the _plugins folder which should remove most characters that cause invalid JSON.
   To use it, add the simple_search_filter.rb file to your _plugins folder, and use `remove_chars` as a filter.

-For example: in search.json, replace
+For example, in search.json, replace:

 ```json
 "content": "{{ page.content | strip_html | strip_newlines }}"